vishvAsa/notes/sapiens/phenes/health/vyAyAmaH/target.md

 - Stay at the lighter end of your body's frame
   - Over-muscled, fueled by constantly eating, is not healthy

 - Keep strong (for your size)
 - regularly work your heart rate (inc. max HR)

 ## Physical Standards
+- Exercise your full range of motion (including twists).
+- Progressive overload to increase strength.
+  - Can be done even without equipment - pushup variations up to handstand finger pushups.
+- Progressive movement complexity

 Via Guru Anaerobic:

 - 1 Deadlift: One-rep max of 2 x body weight (general strength)